***New Name and structure for the Institutional Review Board***

-The University of North Texas Health Science Center (UNTHSC) operates a University-wide human research protection program to review and approve all research involving human subjects.
-This program has two important components: the administrative support and outreach regarding the Protection of Human Subjects and regulatory review provided by the Institutional Review Board (IRB).
+The North Texas Regional Institutional Review Board operates a regional human research protection program to review and approve all research involving human subjects.
+This program has two important components: the administrative support and outreach regarding the Protection of Human Subjects by the Office of Research Compliance (ORC) and regulatory review provided by the North Texas Regional Institutional Review Board (IRB).

 Reporting to the Vice President for Research, the Office of Research Compliance (ORC) is an administrative staff department that oversees human subjects’ protections through program oversight, education, policy setting, and outreach.
-The ORC conducts initial review for all research projects involving human subjects and refers their findings and recommendation to the UNTHSC IRB for formal in-depth review and approval.
+The ORC conducts initial review for all research projects involving human subjects and refers their findings and recommendation to the North Texas Regional IRB for formal in-depth review and approval.
 Further, on behalf of the IRB, ORC is authorized to monitor all research involving human subjects under their Federal Wide Assurance (FWA) jurisdiction.
 ORC provides administrative support to the IRB committees, provides assistance to investigators who are preparing IRB applications, and maintains records of IRB reviews and approvals for investigators.

 Before any human subject research project is initiated, it must be reviewed and approved by the ORC and where appropriate, the IRB.
 While the principal investigator has primary responsibility for the conduct of the study, the UNTHSC ORC and IRB are responsible for protecting the rights and welfare of study subjects under FWAs granted by DHHS to the University.
-The University and its researchers adhere to federal, Texas, and local regulations and laws as appropriate.
+The North Texas Regional IRB and its researchers adhere to federal, Texas, and local regulations and laws as appropriate.
 Ethical and procedural guidelines by recognized professional organizations are also used for achieving best practices.

-This page was last modified on May 25, 2016
+This page was last modified on February 7, 2018